jappeace/jappeaceApplication/content/mtl.md

 the messages to some database for example.

 I'll tap out here.
-This was supposed to be a short addendum on someone else their blogpost.
+This was supposed to be a short addendum on someone else's blogpost.
-I think I dumped all my knowledge at this point on MTL and extended it a bit on several points (like defaults mechanism from Alexes King).
+I think at this point I dumped all my knowledge on MTL and extended it a bit as well.
+For example I didn't even know about the defaults mechanism [Alexis talked about](https://lexi-lambda.github.io/blog/2017/04/28/lifts-for-free-making-mtl-typeclasses-derivable/).

-Let me know if you have any strong opinions on this style (love it or hate it, I'd like to know!) or of course if you need any help using it.
+Let me know if you have any strong opinions on this style.
+Love it or hate it, I'd like to know!
+Or of course if you need any help using it.
 I'm interested in effect systems in general.
-Also let me know about your favorite effect system that I didn't acknowledge (there were something like 2 or 3 right?).
+Also let me know about your favorite effect system that I didn't acknowledge.

 ## Links